Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/yes-no-intents.md

          }
       },
       "mode": "TextOnly",
-      "type": "Statement",
+      "type": "Statement"
       ```

-Yes/No Intents are evaluated independently of regular intents and do not overwrite the existing fields for intents in the input object.
+Yes/No Intents are evaluated independently of regular Intents and do not overwrite the existing fields for Intents in the input object.
 Evaluation of Yes/No Intents only affects the `type` and `yesNoIntentResults`.

+!!! note
+    Yes/No Intents are not supported in the [Expert mode](../../tools/interaction-panel/interaction-panel.md#expert-mode) setting.

 ## FAQ

-**Q1**: What happens if the **Yes/No Logic** is set to **Yes/No Intents**, but both the Yes and No intents have been individually disabled in the locale settings?
+**Q1**: What happens if the **Yes/No Logic** is set to **Yes/No Intents**, but both the Yes and No Intents have been individually disabled in the locale settings?

 **A1**: The standard **Confirmation Words** logic is used.

-**Q2**: What happens when I enable the Expert mode in the Interaction Panel?

-**A2**: Nothing yet.
-Yes/No Intents are not supported in the Expert mode yet.

-**Q3**: I don’t see Yes/No Intents in the Intent Trainer.
+**Q2**: I don’t see Yes/No Intents in the Intent Trainer.
 Why?

-**A3**: Yes/No Intents support has not been implemented in the Intent Trainer.
+**A2**: Yes/No Intents support has not been implemented in the Intent Trainer.

-**Q4**: I don’t see the traffic lights and training feedback when I train Yes/No Intents.
+**Q3**: I don’t see the traffic lights and training feedback when I train Yes/No Intents.
 Why?

-**A4**: The traffic light system has not yet been implemented for Yes/No Intents.
+**A3**: The traffic light system has not yet been implemented for Yes/No Intents.

-**Q5**: How are **Yes/No Intents** evaluated when the Execute Flow node is used with and without the **Parse Intents** toggled on?
+**Q4**: How are **Yes/No Intents** evaluated when the Execute Flow node is used with and without the **Parse Intents** toggled on?

-**A5**: Yes/No Intent scoring behavior differs only if the Yes/No Intent settings are different in the two flows.
+**A4**: Yes/No Intent scoring behavior differs only if the Yes/No Intent settings are different in the two Flows.

 For example:

 Prerequisites:

 - Flow A has `Yes/No Intents` and only one node, which is an Execute Flow node that executes Flow B.
 - Flow B has `Yes/No Intents - with extended rules` and one Say node.

 Scenario 1:

 1. The Parse Intents setting is disabled in the Execute Flow node of Flow A.
-      1. When the user sends `yes` in Flow A, Yes Intent is triggered in Flow B.
+2. When the user sends `yes` in Flow A, Yes Intent is triggered in Flow B.
-      2. Flow B inherits the Yes/No Logic from Flow A.
+3. Flow B inherits the Yes/No Logic from Flow A.

 Scenario 2:

 1. The Parse Intents setting is enabled in the Execute Flow node of Flow A.
-      3. When the user sends `yes` in Flow A, Yes Intent is not triggered in Flow B.
+2. When the user sends `yes` in Flow A, Yes Intent is not triggered in Flow B.
-      4. Flow B uses its own Yes/No Logic.
+3. Flow B uses its own Yes/No Logic.